hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 Can we survey users for their 10 essentials? <br>
 * side by site is cool - another journey :)

-Separate hard core structural biology from genral use?
+Separate hard core structural biology from general use?
 Molecule World provides insights. <br>
 Can we use web tracking tools to "follow" users? <br>
 Can we break this down, e.g. top menu by top menu? <br>